josefloressv/ckad/configmap-examples/README.md

 *A ConfigMap is used to decouple configuration data (non-sensitive) from container images, letting you reuse and modify configs without rebuilding containers.*

 **example1-cm-variables.yaml**
-Thios example create a basic config map with variables and use it in a Pod as ENV VARs
+This example create a basic config map with variables and use it in a Pod as ENV VARs Look for the two pods created one uses Single Env that reference to the ConfigMap variable and other pod use evnFrom to reference to all the variables in the ConfigMap

 ```bash
 # Apply the changes